6 min read

 The Second Visit Was A Birthday Gift

-The second time, my partner gave me a gift of a trip to NOLA.
+The second time, my partner gave me a gift: a trip to NOLA.
 We took the plane this time.
 She made the bookings.
 So, I don’t remember where we stayed.
 But it was small and had all we needed.
 I remember visiting a vegan restaurant called Seed.
 It was an excellent choice for breakfast.
 This diet was the early days of my half-veganism, except when the meat was blissful to the palate.
 There were no festivals when we visited.
 We entertained ourselves with all the museums, including the Audubon Butterfly Garden and Insectarium, serving healthy samples of chocolate-covered cockroaches to try.
 I passed!

 On our last day, we had a late afternoon flight, and a rental car with a full tank of gas, we decided to see outside New Orleans.
 We drove south.
 After passing many levees and floodgates, we ended up in St. Bernard Parish.
 This area is like Waterworld country.
 This is an area not often seen or mentioned in the news.
 The people living in these areas are Fishermen and Shrimpers.
 Most of the area is below sea level.
 Therefore, many of the trailer homes we saw were on stilts.
 Some even prepared a boat tied to the house to escape during the subsequent flooding.
 We saw the monument to the 164 lives lost in St. Bernard Parish during Hurricane Katrina.
 My love letter to New Orleans has some sad realities.